Yuchen20/DIS_final_project/README.md

 ## Description
+This project is associated with the submission of the coursework for the Research Project as part of the MPhil in Data Intensive Science at the University of Cambridge.
+The associated project writeup can be found under `report` folder.
+The dissertation report can be found at `report/Dissertation.pdf`, and the executive summary can be found at `report/exsummary.pdf`.

+The primary objective of this project is to reproduce the results presented in https://arxiv.org/abs/2407.09507 and the results presented in https://arxiv.org/abs/2407.17882.
+However, this work extends the original work by (i) integrating consistency distillation to the CellResDM model, and (ii) doing additional ablation studies.

+### Projct Overview

 CellResDM is a next-generation deep learning framework for synthesizing multiplexed Cell Painting immunofluorescence (IF) images directly from brightfield (BF) microscopy.
 By leveraging a novel residual-shifted diffusion process and transformer-enhanced UNet architectures, CellResDM enables rapid, high-fidelity prediction of biologically meaningful fluorescence channels from label-free input, dramatically reducing the need for costly and time-consuming experimental staining.